zwegner/faster-utf8-validator/README.md

 # faster-utf8-validator
-This library is a very fast UTF-8 validator using AVX2/SSE4 instructions.
-As far as I am aware, it is the fastest validator in the world on the CPUs that support these instructions (...and not AVX-512).
-Using AVX2, it can validate random UTF-8 text as fast as .26 cycles/byte, and random ASCII text at .09 cycles/byte.
-For UTF-8, this is roughly 1.5-1.7x faster than the [fastvalidate-utf-8](https://github.com/lemire/fastvalidate-utf-8) library.
+This library is a very fast UTF-8 validator using SIMD instructions.
+It supports SSE4, AVX2, and AVX-512 on x86, as well as ARM NEON.
+As far as I am aware, it is the fastest validator in the world on the CPUs that support these instructions.
+Using AVX2, it can validate random UTF-8 text as fast as .19 cycles/byte, and random ASCII text at .04 cycles/byte.
+For UTF-8, this is roughly 2x faster than the [fastvalidate-utf-8](https://github.com/lemire/fastvalidate-utf-8) library.

-This repository contains the library (one C file), a build script for the [make.py](https://github.com/zwegner/make.py) build system, and a Lua test script (which requires LuaJIT due to use of the `ffi` module).
+This repository contains the library (one C file, `z_validate.c`), a lookup table generation script (`gen_table.py`), a build script for the [make.py](https://github.com/zwegner/make.py) build system, and a Lua test script (which requires LuaJIT due to use of the `ffi` module).

-A detailed description of the algorithm can be found in `z_validate.c`.
+A detailed description of the algorithm can be found in `z_validate.c`, with many comments about the table layout in `gen_table.py` (essential for fully understanding the algorithm).

-This algorithm should map fairly nicely to AVX-512, and should in fact be a bit faster than 2x the speed of AVX2 since a few instructions can be saved.
-But I don't have an AVX-512 machine, so I haven't tried it yet.
+Now, even faster and more architecure-supporting-y
+---

+As of 2020-02-02, besides adding support for AVX-512 and NEON, this library has been sped up even further.
+Depending on the benchmarking method, it can be up to roughly 40% faster than the original published version.

 Benchmark
 ----

 Here's some raw numbers, measured on my 2.4GHz Haswell laptop, using a modified version of the benchmark in the fastvalidate-utf-8 repository.
 There are four configurations of test input: random UTF-8 bytes or random ASCII bytes, and